 How much does it cost to replace a water pump on a 2014 Dodge Journey?

-• Additional Repairs: If other issues are discovered during the replacement, such as a failing timing belt or leaks, this can increase the total cost.
+- Additional Repairs: If the mechanic discovers any other issues during the water pump replacement, such as a leaking radiator or damaged hoses, the total cost can increase significantly.

 How many hours does it take to replace a water pump?